hspec/hspec/doc/hspec-discover.markdown

 `hspec-discover`.
 It tells `hspec-discover` to use a module name different from `Main`.
 That way you can import it from your own `Main` module.

-Here is how you can use this to specify a different default formatter:
+Here is an example that shows how this can be utilized to specify a different default formatter:

 ```haskell
 -- file test/Spec.hs